offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Sketching/Creation_TOPIC
 ```

-Elements and constraints can be selected in any of the following ways:
+Elements_FC and constraints_FC can be selected in any of the following ways:

-* **Single selection**: Left-clicking an element or constraint toggles whether its selected.
+* **Single selection**: Left-clicking an element_FC or constraint_FC toggles whether its selected.

-  Previously selected elements are not discarded on single select.
-While it isn't necessary to hold Ctrl while selecting multiple elements, it is beneficial in that a mis-click into empty space won't deselect everything.
+  Previously selected elements_FC are not discarded on single select.
+While it isn't necessary to hold Ctrl while selecting multiple elements_FC, it is beneficial in that a mis-click into empty space won't deselect everything.

-* **Box selection**: Left-clicking an empty area and dragging draws a selection rectangle, selecting elements within the rectangle (not constraints, only selections).
+* **Box selection**: Left-clicking an empty area and dragging draws a selection rectangle, selecting elements_FC within the rectangle (not constraints_FC, only selections).
 Depending on the direction of the drag, the selection behavior changes.
 If the box dragging is from ...

-  * left to right, elements that lie completely inside the rectangle are selected.
+  * left to right, elements_FC that lie completely inside the rectangle are selected.
-  * right to left, elements that touch or cross the rectangle are selected.
+  * right to left, elements_FC that touch or cross the rectangle are selected.

-  Previously selected elements are not discarded on box select.
+  Previously selected elements_FC are not discarded on box select.

 * **Connection selection**: Double-clicking an edge selects all edges directly and indirectly connected to it via endpoints.
-Endpoints only need to have the same coordinates (no need endpoints to be connected via constraints - e.g.,coincident constraints).
+Endpoints only need to have the same coordinates (no need endpoints to be connected via constraints_FC - e.g.,coincident constraints_FC).

-  Previously selected elements are not discarded on connection select.
+  Previously selected elements_FC are not discarded on connection select.

-* **Element / Constraints pane**: Constraints and the individual components of each element (e.g., a line elements's endpoint and actual line) are selectable via the constraints pane and elements pane, respectively.
-The elements pane lists the elements component next to the element, which can be individually clicked (e.g., select 2-Line's first endpoint).
+* **Element_FC / Constraints_FC pane**: Constraints_FC and the individual components of each element_FC (e.g., a line elements_FC's endpoint and actual line) are selectable via the constraints_FC pane and elements_FC pane, respectively.
+The elements_FC pane lists the elements_FC component next to the element_FC, which can be individually clicked (e.g., select 2-Line's first endpoint).

   ![FreeCAD sketcher workbench elements and constrains pane](freecad_sketcher_elements_and_constraints.png)

-  Previously selected elements *are* discarded on connection select.
+  Previously selected elements_FC *are* discarded on connection select.

-* **Select all**: To select everything within a sketch, use Ctrl+A or navigate to **Edit** → **Select All**.
+* **Select all**: To select everything within a sketch_FC, use Ctrl+A or navigate to **Edit** → **Select All**.

 `{ref} https://wiki.freecad.org/Sketcher_Workbench`